FrontendMasters/bootcamp/README.md

-# Frontend Masters Bootcamp 🏕
+# This is my version of Frontend Masters Bootcamp 🏕

 ### More information about the bootcamp: https://frontendmasters.com/bootcamp/
 ### Course website: https://frontendmasters.github.io/bootcamp/